Viva Communications: Viva Cinema

-Viva TV
+Viva TV Plus

+Viva TV Plus (formerly known as Viva TV) is a Philippine international television channel owned by Viva Communications, that was launched in 2005.
+The channel broadcasts 24/7.

-Halo Halo Radio
+Viva South/Halo Halo Radio

-Halo Halo Radio is a brand name for Viva's radio stations.
+Halo Halo Radio is a brand name for Viva's radio stations in Davao and Zamboanga, and previously in Cebu City.
 It was launched as Oomph!
-Radio before the end of 2014 following the acquisition of Ultimate Entertainment and its FM stations (but spun-off its concert/theatrical production arm and became Ultimate Shows, which remained owned by the Manalang family), thus it is Viva's new venture into radio broadcasting.
+Radio before the end of 2014, following Viva's acquisition of Ultimate Entertainment's broadcast franchise from the Manalang family, who spun-off its concert and theatrical production arm into a new entity as Ultimate Shows.
 Its format playlist consisted of local and international songs.

 In May 2016, Viva Live briefly dropped the Oomph!
 Radio brand and went to an independent branding among stations by adding 70s, 80s and 90s music to its playlist, despite retaining its format and the Ultimate Radio name.
 In July 2016, however, Viva Live brought back the Oomph!
 Radio brand and its Top 40/OPM format.
 In February 2017, the Oomph!
 Radio brand was dropped permanently due to management decision.

 In May 2017, Oomph!
-Radio was relaunched as Halo Halo Radio, an all-OPM station.
-With this launch, Halo Halo Radio became the de facto provincial counterpart of Manila-based Pinas FM 95.5 (a radio station of Iglesia ni Cristo's for-profit broadcast arm Eagle Broadcasting Corporation), the country's first all OPM radio station.
+Radio was relaunched as Halo Halo Radio, an all-OPM station, with its music catalogue prioritizing those performed by Viva music talents.

+In August 2024, its Cebu station was rebranded as 105.1 TMC with a Vispop music format, after it entered an airtime lease agreement with Tops Media Cebu Corporation.

-Halo Halo Radio stations
+Viva South Radio stations

-Viva Video Inc.
+Viva Video

 Viva Video Inc. (formerly Viva Home Entertainment, doing business as Viva Video) is the exclusive distributor of video products for local and international studios in the Philippines.
-Viva Video, Inc. is the home video affiliate of Viva Communications, Inc.
+Viva Video is the home video affiliate of Viva Communications Inc.

-Viva Video, Inc. is the home video and DVD distribution arm of Viva Communications with the exclusive distributor of video products including films and television series.
+Viva Video is the home video and DVD distribution arm of Viva Communications with the exclusive distributor of video products including films and television series.

 The company releases titles from the film and television library of Viva Films, as well as programs from other Viva Entertainment companies.
-Currently, they also serve as the distributor for television and/or movie product licensed by Nickeloedeon, Universal Studios Home Entertainment, 20th Century Studios Home Entertainment, Cartoon Network, Big Idea Productions (makers of VeggieTales DVDs), Turner Entertainment Co., Cookie Jar Entertainment (partnership with DIC Entertainment until 2008), Walt Disney Studios Home Entertainment (since 2014, distribution of Disney material had shifted to Magnavision Home Video), Skyfilms, Nine Network (makers of Hi-5 DVDs), Summit Entertainment, Lionsgate Home Entertainment, Sesame Workshop (makers of Sesame Street), HIT Entertainment, and MGA Entertainment internationally for the Philippine market, and local products from Viva Films, APT Entertainment, OctoArts Films, Regal Entertainment, Solar Entertainment, Studio5, FPJ Productions and Pioneer Films.
+Currently, they also serve as the distributor for television and/or movie product licensed by Nickeloedeon, Universal Pictures Home Entertainment, 20th Century Studios Home Entertainment, Cartoon Network, Big Idea Productions (makers of VeggieTales DVDs), Turner Entertainment Co., Cookie Jar Entertainment (partnership with DIC Entertainment from 1994 until 2008), Walt Disney Studios Home Entertainment (since 2014, distribution of Disney material had shifted to Magnavision Home Video), Skyfilms, Nine Network (makers of Hi-5 DVDs), Summit Entertainment, Lionsgate Home Entertainment, Sesame Workshop (makers of Sesame Street), HIT Entertainment, and MGA Entertainment internationally for the Philippine market, and local products from Viva Films, Star Cinema, GMA Pictures, APT Entertainment, OctoArts Films, Regal Entertainment, Unitel Pictures, The IdeaFirst Company, Solar Entertainment, MQ Studios, FPJ Productions and Pioneer Films.